OperationSpark/portfolio/README.md

 *   A semicolon
 *   A curly bracket

-The spacing and indenting doesn't matter but it's best to format it like that for readability.
-Note that als
+The spacing and indenting matter a lot for legibility!
+You and your fellow developers will appreciate well formatted HTML, CSS, and JavaScript becasuse it will make it extremely easy to understand your intentions.
+Pay close attention to indentation when coding!

+Let's talk about a few more common CSS properties, that is, ways in which we can alter an elements appearance.

 ### Padding